 You always have those hardcore fans that can tell you how many strikeouts a certain pitcher got in a specific game………..little details most of us don’t pay much attention to in the bigger picture.
 In hydroplane racing, some can tell you how many races a specific hydroplane won in its career, and who the driver was at the time.

-My point is, there are those out there that gather as much knowledge as possible about their sport as they can, while most simply look to the “future” instead of appreciating the “past”.
+My point is, devoted fans gather as much knowledge as possible about their sport as they can, while most simply look to the “future” instead of appreciating the “past”.

 It’s those small details that often get overlooked and/or lost to history, and in regards to our restoration project…………it’s no different.

 Sure, most fans can find out how many victories a specific driver earned over their career.............but how many people would know who the actual crew members were of any specific hull and year?

 When it comes to the 1979 "Squire Shop" restoration, those are the type of details we are after…………the little things.